PatrickMacIlwaine/PatrickMacIlwaine/README.md

 - 👋 Hi, I’m @PatrickMacIlwaine
-- 👀 I’m interested in audio, statistics,
-- 🌱 I’m currently learning web scraping.
+- 🌱 I am a Computer Science Student at Belmont University
 - 📫 How to reach me : Email : patrick@macilwaine.com

 <!---